jonhjelm/docs-and-training/general_documentation/deployment_strategy.md

 `https://<host>/your_company/services/Bar`, respectively.
 Yo start the `Foo` container and map it to port 8080.
 But what about `Bar`?
 How can we make both `Foo` and `Bar` available under that `.../services` path?
-If we want to avoid having a separate path-to-port mapping for every single service we want to deploy, the answer is to run a proxy server locally on the VM which takes care of routing traffic based on the URL path to the correct container.
+If we want to avoid having a separate path-to-port mapping for every single service we deploy, the answer is to run a proxy server locally on the VM which takes care of routing traffic based on the URL path to the correct container.
 In our example with `Foo` and `Bar`, we could do the following:
 1. Deploy container `Foo` at port 8081, listening to `.../your_company/services/Foo`.
 2. Deploy contaienr `Bar` at port 8082, listening to